AlexandreMrozinski/Resume/README.md

 * Presented a **poster** at the Anses Scientific and Doctoral Days (JSDA), Paris, France, 17–18 June 2026 — *Reuse of wastewater for crop irrigation: fate of* *Clostridioides difficile* *from effluent to vegetables*.

-* Gave an **oral presentation** at the <a href="https://onehcongress.innozh.fr/" target="_blank">One H Congress 2026</a>, Saint-Quay-Portrieux, France, 3–5 June 2026 — *Treated wastewater irrigation and pathogen dissemination across the food chain and environment: a One Health study of* *Clostridioides difficile*.
+* Gave an **oral presentation** at the <a href="https://onehcongress.innozh.fr/" target="_blank">One Health Congress 2026</a>, Saint-Quay-Portrieux, France, 3–5 June 2026 — *Treated wastewater irrigation and pathogen dissemination across the food chain and environment: a One Health study of* *Clostridioides difficile*.

   * Awarded a **€500 travel grant** funded by GIS APIVALE.